 • Purchase an Earthquake Survival Kit that includes a minimum of a flashlight, a battery-operated radio, dust masks, goggles and a good First Aid Kit.

-Earthquake Emergency Kit
+Earthquake Survival Kit

 All items are packed in our large, heavy duty Tactical Backpacks.
 Each backpack has a large clam-shell main compartment, an internal zippered pocket, six external zippered pockets, padded shoulder straps, waist and sternum straps, two adjustable compression straps on each side, carry handle straps on the top and both sides, and PAL compatible webbing located on both the front and bottom.
 This kit is designed to meet the demands for earthquake survival practices.
 The Earthquake Survival Kit follows the guidelines of governmental agencies, including the FEMA and Red Cross requirements for one person/four days.